fvdm/nodejs-dnsimple/README.md

 When everything looks alright `err` will be _null_ and `data` will be the parsed JSON _object_ or _array_.

+### Errors

+	credentials missing   No authentication details set
+	connection dropped    Connection was closed too early domain exists         You or another DNSimple user has this domain not json              Invalid API response, see err.code and err.data HTTP error            The API returned an error, see err.code and err.data request timeout       The request took too long request failed        The request failed, see err.error

 Domains
 -------